lucapwn/chat-room/README.md

 The software is currently only available for the GNU/Linux operating system.

-In the near future, I will include support for the Windows operating system.
+In the near future I will include support for the Windows operating system and macOS.

 ## Running